USC Trojans football: Individual award winners

 Individual players have won numerous accolades with seven officially recognized Heisman Trophy winners, 38 College Football Hall of Fame inductees, and 157 All-Americans.
 USC's first consensus All-American was offensive guard Brice Taylor in 1925, who notably excelled despite missing his left hand, and who was one of USC's first black players.

 Heisman Trophy winners and retired numbers

 Eight USC players have been awarded the Heisman Trophy.
-All of them (with the exception of Reggie Bush and Caleb Williams) have also their numbers retired by the Trojans.
-Bush's Heisman was forfeited in 2010 after an NCAA investigation ruled him ineligible to participate as a student-athlete during his Trophy season.
+All of them have also had their numbers retired by the Trojans.
+In 2010, Bush's Heisman was forfeited after an NCAA investigation ruled him ineligible to participate as a student-athlete during his Trophy season.
+In 2024, Bush's Heisman was reinstated and his number retired.